ario704/ario704/README.md

 ### Hi there 👋

-# Professional Portfolio - Ario Barzan
+# Professional Portfolio

 Welcome to the central hub of my professional endeavors, technical skills, and projects.
 Here's a snapshot of who I am and what I do.

 ## Introduction

-I'm Ario Barzan, a cybersecurity expert, full-stack web developer and an indie game developer.
+A cybersecurity expert, web developer, and an indie game developer.

 ## Cybersecurity Expertise